-- Enhance Efficiency: Align areas optimally to their actual need and increase potential profit
+- Enhanced Efficiency: Align areas optimally to their actual needs and increase potential profit

-- Increase Service Quality: Effective monitoring for aligning services and avoiding unnecessary use of resources
+- Increased Service Quality: Effective monitoring for aligning services and avoiding unnecessary resources

 - Derive business value from the physical property